muneer2ishtech/happeo-coding-exercise/README.md

        - Removing organisation_id, external_id from user table
        - And create mapping table with user_id, organisation_id, provisioner_id and external_id
 - Secret generated is shared manually with the organisation and not in current scope retreive it by API
+- Encryting Secret before storing in DB is out of scope

 ## Improvements
 - We can create is_org_admin in user table, as all users in an organisation can be admin, and whoever is admin will have this flag as true so they can only create secrets or activate / deactivate users in their organisation.
+- Secret stored in DB without encryption, it is not safe, whoever has access to DB can access it.
+It need to be encrypted before storing and decrypted before comparing.
+- Infact it is better to use public and private key combination.
+  - Share public key with external identity system (provisioner)
+  - Store private key of the organisation and use it code.
+  - E.g. `JwtParserBuilder.verifyWith(SecretKey key)` we can use `JwtParserBuilder.decryptWith(PrivateKey key)`

 ## APIs